 Indexes will list the name of the person in a record, where the record is (such as a volume and page number), and possibly other details, such as a case number or date.
 Some record types will almost always have indexes (property records, for example).
 Others will be much more hit and miss.
 Or indexes may exist only in the specific volume you’re looking at and not in a set of general indexes.
 Start your search—but don’t finish it—online.

 Some county government websites host or link to online indexes.
-But mostly, look for indexes at county and state genealogical society websites, FamilySearch.org (browse by location down to the county level), USGenWeb county sites, and Rootsweb (select the state, then look for the county).
+But mostly, look for indexes at county and state genealogical society websites, FamilySearch.org (browse by location down to the county level), and USGenWeb county sites.
 Follow any search tips provided on the site.